ClojureBridge/drawing/curriculum/create-something.md

 ## Step 1.
 Snowflake on a blue background

-Clara considered where to start.
+Clara considered where to start while looking at her first drawing application.
 Then, a small light turned on in her mind, "a white snowflake on a blue background looks nice."
 What she wanted to know was how to make a background blue and put a snowflake on it.
 Clara already learned how to find the way.
 It was: